 The best alternative is the Alienware 17 R5, which has a noticeably better screen.
 Its Core i9-8950HK processor isn’t as fast as the desktop Core i7 on the Origin, but for a similar price ($3,299) you get better software with Alienware’s Command Center and can still load it with up to 32GB of RAM.

-But if personalization and all-out performance is what’s most important to you, splurging on Origin’s customized notebook will squeeze out some extra frames.
+But if personalization and all-out performance is what’s most important to you, splurging on Origin’s customized notebook will squeeze out some extra frames and you might be able to save with an Origin PC promo codes.

 MORE: Best Gaming Laptops